-Testing shall be performed with hydrogen gas having gas quality compliant with ISO 14687:2025/SAE J2719_202003.
+Testing shall be performed with hydrogen gas having gas quality compliant with ISO 14687:2025/SAE J2719_202003 unless otherwise specified.
 All tests shall be performed at ambient temperature 20 (±5) °C unless otherwise specified.

 1. Pressure test

 A hydrogen containing component [PRDs and shut-off devices] shall withstand without any visible evidence of leak or deformation a test pressure of 150 per cent MAWP with the outlets of the high-pressure part plugged.
 The pressure shall subsequently be increased from 150 per cent to 300 per cent MAWP.
 The component shall not show any visible evidence of rupture or cracks.